 The Listener of T2 hears a chord, if at least 2 notes are played with a time interval of less than a certain number of milliseconds between them.
-How many milliseconds, can be defined in the Listener Settings under "Max Delta time between Chord Notes".
-For details, see "Chord Activity", right before the section on Special Listener parameters.
+The number of milliseconds can be defined in the Listener Settings under "Max Delta time between Chord Notes".
+For details, see "Chord Activity", right before the section on Special Listener parameters or the section on Listener Settings.

-Send Player Algor(ithm) Info Lines can inform other modules or (in a feedback loop) itself if it is about to play a new phrase.
-This can happen before each phrase, before a Phrase Repeat and before playing the last input phrase (before it is about to use the last notes you just played).
+Send Player Algor(ithm) Info

+Lines can inform other modules or (in a feedback loop) itself if it is about to play a new Phrase.
+This can happen before each Phrase, before a Phrase Repeat and before playing the last input Phrase (before it is about to use the last notes you just played).